unterstein/dcos-beer-demo/README.md

 The health check describes that the `/application/health` endpoint will be checked every 2 seconds after an initial grace period of 10 seconds if it returns a `HTTP 2xx`.
 If this check will fail 10 times in a row, this service will be replaced with another one.
 To expose our application to the outside, we need to add a network configuration.
 Because we added a `labels` section for our HAproxy later in the configuration, we can use a random host port in this section.
 To connect this java service to the database, we need to adjust the environment variables.
 In this example we are using the named based VIP pattern, so we need to use this discovery name `database.marathon.l4lb.thisdcos.directory`, see [docs](https://docs.mesosphere.com/1.10/usage/service-discovery/dns-overview/) for more information.
 Last but not least we added configuration for rolling upgrades.
 During an upgrade, we want a maximum overcapacity of 15% and a minimum health capacity of 85%.
-Image you have 20 services running, a rolling upgrade would be like `start 3 new ones, wait to become healthy and then stop old ones`.
+Image you have running 20 services, a rolling upgrade would be like `start 3 new ones, wait to become healthy and then stop old ones`.
 If you don't like rolling upgrades, you can use blue/green or canary upgrades as well, see [docs](TODO) for more information.

 ### 1.1 Deploy our system to DC/OS
 If you have the CLI installed, you can simply run `dcos marathon group add marathon-configuration.json` to install our group of applications.
 You can do this via the UI as well.